The Whitehurst Case in Post Civil-Rights Montgomery

 Student Book Projects

 Sketches of Newtown

-Slated for publication in 2021, this collection of student writings about the historical African-American community of Newtown grew out of an oral history project in 2019.
-The book will contain nine sketches, a photo insert, a selected bibliography, and summaries of oral histories that were collected.
+Published in 2021, this collection of student writings about the historically African-American community of Newtown grew out of an oral history project in 2019.
+The book contains nine sketches, a photo insert, a selected bibliography, and summaries of oral histories that were collected.

 More than a Century Later:

-Published in 2008 with a grant from then-state senator Quinton Ross, this collection of responsive writings was the product of a collaboration among the Creative Writing magnet, Law magnet, and History department.
+Published in 2009 with a grant from then-state senator Quinton Ross, this collection of responsive writings was the product of a collaboration among the Creative Writing magnet, Law magnet, and History department.
 Alabama’s state constitution is the longest and most amended governing document in the nation, and students learned about its complicated history and its difficult consequences in the present.

 Writings and Photographs by Teenagers on Tolerance and Equality

 Published in 2007 with a Teaching Tolerance grant from the Southern Poverty Law Center, this themed anthology features literary works and fine-art photography from students in the Creative Writing and Photography magnets.
 The print anthology contains poems, stories, and essays.
 A two-year online project for students nationwide followed the release of the book.